maximilianh/ucscBeacon/README.md

 The utils/ directory
 ====================

-The binary tool in this directory is a static 64bit file distributed by UCSC.
+The binary "bottleneck" tool in this directory is a static 64bit file distributed by UCSC.

 It can be downloaded for other platforms from